Teplice: Etymology

 Teplice is an Old Czech word meaning 'warm (hot) water'.

 Geography

 Teplice is located about 14 km west of Ústí nad Labem and 72 km northwest of Prague.
 The northern part of the municipal territory lies in the Most Basin and the southern part lies in the Central Bohemian Uplands.
 The highest point is the hill Doubravská hora at 393 m above sea level.
+The Bystřice Stream flows through the city.
 There are several small fishponds in the territory of Teplice.